Fight Traffic Ticket in WyomingPage OverviewSUMMARY: How to Fight a Wyoming Traffic Ticket

 - Negotiate a plea agreement.

-NOTE: Most drivers hire attorneys if they’re facing serious criminal charges, such as those involving DWUI or vehicular manslaughter.
+NOTE: Most drivers hire traffic ticket lawyers if they're facing serious criminal charges, such as those involving DUI/DWI or vehicular manslaughter.

 Factors to consider as you prepare your case include: